-- i.
-On the key remaining tenders of the ADP in indent (iii) of the prior actions listed above, HRADF will hire the advisors by June 2017. - ii.
-On Egnatia (key deliverable), (a) the Hellenic Republic, with HRADF, will submit to DG MOVE for clearance the new policy for toll pricing to be implemented on the motorway and its vertical axes after the technical advisors of HRADF conclude their study (September 2017), (b) the Ministers of Infrastructure and Transport and Finance will issue a JMD setting out the new toll policy (April 2018), and (c) until the endorsement of the new toll pricing policy to be applied to all toll stations of the motorway and the vertical axes, the Minister of Infrastructure and Transport, upon completion of construction of any new toll station, shall issue an interim Ministerial Decision putting such stations in operation under the current toll pricing policy; - iii.
-On Hellenikon, the proposed Integrated Development Plan will be presented to the Central Administration Council and immediately after its formal submission (mid-June) the Secretary General of Public Property will in turn forward this to the relevant ministries for processing according to the relevant laws.
-The authorities will (a) launch the public consultation of the Strategic Environmental Impact Assessment Study of the proposed Integrated Development Plan for Hellenikon, no later than one month from its official submission; (b) issue the draft Presidential Decree for the Integrated Development Plan no later than six months from its formal submission, in accordance with the relevant provision of Law 4062/2012; (c) complete all key Conditions Precedent (as specified in the Share Purchase Agreement) to pave the way for financial closing (Q1 2018).
+- On the key remaining tenders of the ADP in indent (iii) of the prior actions listed above, HRADF will hire the advisors by June 2017. - ii.
+On Egnatia, (a) the Ministers of Infrastructure and Transport and Finance will issue a JMD setting out the new toll policy (May 2017) after the technical advisors of HRADF conclude their study and provide their analysis and (b) until the adoption of the new toll pricing policy (May 2017) to be applied to all toll stations of the motorway and the vertical axes, the Minister of Infrastructure and Transport, upon completion of construction of any new toll station, shall issue an interim Ministerial

+Decision putting such stations in operation under the current toll pricing policy;

+On Hellenikon, the proposed Integrated Development Plan will be presented to the Central Administration Council and immediately after its formal submission the Secretary General of Public Property will in turn forward this to the relevant ministries for processing according to the relevant laws; and the Authorities will (a) launch the public consultation of the Strategic Environmental Impact Assessment Study of the proposed Integrated Development Plan for Hellenikon, no later than one month from its official submission; (b) issue the draft Presidential Decree for the Integrated Development Plan no later than six months from its formal submission, in accordance with the relevant provision of Law 4062/2012; (c) complete all key Conditions Precedent (as specified in the Share Purchase Agreement) to pave the way for financial closing (December 2017).